ak-uow/dissertation-write-up/chapters/05-results.md

 ### Familiarity with technology

-Data was captured from each participant to assess their familiarity with technology, specifically smartphone usage for various interactions and AR.
+Data was also captured from each participant to assess their familiarity with technology, specifically smartphone usage for various interactions and AR.
 These results are helpful to provide context for the results of the experiments.

 ![Mobile Email Use Across Age and Gender Groups](../assets/img/data/graph-use-email-1.png "Mobile Email Use Across Age and Gender Groups"){#fig:fig-use-mob-email}